-The Art of Narrative Nonfiction Level 1 (starts Sep 30)
+The Art of Narrative Nonfiction Level 1 (starts Jan 28)

 ABOUT

 The Art of Narrative Nonfiction is a creative writing course focused on teaching the foundations of narrative nonfiction.
-Led by New York Times bestselling author Kathryn Aalto, The Art of Narrative Nonfiction is designed to teach writers how to craft compelling, fact-based stories that resonate with readers on both emotional and intellectual levels.
+Led by New York Times bestselling author Kathryn Aalto, The Art of Narrative Nonfiction is designed to teach students how to craft compelling, fact-based stories that resonate with readers on both emotional and intellectual levels.

 This course delves into the essential techniques of narrative nonfiction, blending the factual integrity of journalism with the creative storytelling methods found in fiction.
 Through a combination of lectures, practical exercises, and detailed feedback, participants will learn how to develop strong narrative arcs, create vivid characters, and build immersive settings, all while maintaining the truth and accuracy that define nonfiction writing.